 Andreas Tjirkallis received his Bachelor degree in Mechanical Engineering from Imperial College, London and his PhD in Mechanical Engineering from the University of Cyprus.
 Since 2006, he is the director of GT Engineers, a company based in Cyprus, offering consultations and vocational training in the automotive fields, as well as automotive forensic investigation and analysis.
 From 2009 until 2018 he has served as a Special Teaching Staff and a Visiting Lecturer at the University of Cyprus, while from 2019 he is employed at the Mechanical and Automotive Engineering Department at Frederick University Cyprus.
 His teaching and research expertise are in the field of Structural Health Monitoring, Signal Processing and Mechatronics.
 He has extended experience in the management of both technical and educational projects

-Banu Abdikadirova is a fourth-year undergraduate student at the Mechanical and Aerospace Engineering Department at Nazarbayev University, Astana, Kazakhstan.
-She is collaborating with IREROBOT LTD within the context of the project Seventh Sense.
+Banu Abdikadirova is a PhD student at the University of Massachusetts at Amherst.
+She collaborated with IREROBOT LTD within the context of the project Seventh Sense.

 Nurgeldy Praliyev is an MSc student at the Budapest University of Technology and Economics where he studies under a full merit-based scholarship.
 He has collaborated with IREROBOT LTD within the context of the project Seventh Sense by participating in the setting-up and execution of experiments as well as in analyzing the retrieved data and writing relevant reports and publications.